GomezMig03/MotivationalAPI/README.md

 Absolutely! feel free to add your favourite phrases whether they are religoius or not.
 Use the religion camp on the json to clarify it.
 1 = catholic, 0 = non religious.
 You can also add new translations or fixing possible errors on the current ones.
+We are not currently accepting web contributions.
+There are plans to migrate the documentation to Vue, which may affect the process in the future.

 # Can I use this for my project?